Talented family sings epic rendition of ‘One Day More’ in Les Misérables living room karaoke

 Jean Valjean, Javert, Cosette (mini and full size), Eponine et al join together in one enormous living room karaoke session…

-As families around the world are quarantined together and looking for musical activities to pass the time, it’s time to bring back this old gem...
-A family in Utah’s rather impressive Les Mis performance.
+As families around the world are self-isolating together and looking for musical activities to pass the time, it’s time to bring back this old gem... a family in Utah’s rather impressive Les Mis performance.